skip to main content

 Current filter:

-• EQUALLY IMPORTANT.
-We will only accept the hazardous goods you listed during registration.
-So please think carefully about what you want to get rid of.
-Better still, check the shed prior to registration.
+Note: We will only accept the hazardous goods you listed when booking.
+Please think carefully about what you want to get rid of and do a thorough check of your house/garage prior to registration.

 • Paints, solvents and paint strippers